 Study 1 Results and Discussion

 Our hypothesis was confirmed that none of the conditions affects participants’ number of samples to decision.
 Like what we found with our pilot studies (Figure 2), there was a slightly higher number of participants’ samples in the full condition than any of other conditions.
-However, neither pairs of conditions including the full condition, nor any other pair showed a “significant” statistically-substantiated mean difference either by frequentist tests (using threshold P < .05, after multiple comparison corrected for the 15 condition pairs) or by Bayesian t-tests (using threshold BF10 > 3, moderate evidence in favour of mean difference).
+However, neither pairs of conditions including the full condition, nor any other pair showed a “significant” statistically-substantiated mean difference either by frequentist tests (using threshold P < .05, after Bonferroni correction for the 15 condition pairs) or by Bayesian t-tests (using threshold BF10 > 3, moderate evidence in favour of mean difference).
 According to these Bayesian t-tests, nearly every pair of conditions showed statistically equivalent means, (all BF01 > 3, moderate evidence in favour of null model and shown as magenta horizontal lines in Figure 2), with the only exceptions being the comparisons with the full condition, which were statistically inconclusive.
 Cohen’s d values for these comparisons are visualised in Figure S5 in the Supplementary Materials.

-Nevertheless, our manipulation of payoff scheme, but not any other task feature, sufficed to modulate the sampling rates of the IO models.
+Nevertheless, our manipulation of payoff scheme, but not any other task feature, sufficed to modulate the sampling rates of the Ideal Observer.
 And participants’ sampling rates were not affected by any task feature.
-The first row of Figure 4 shows Bayesian pairwise tests (threshold BF10 > 3, moderate evidence for different means) from the studies without any first phase, comparing participants’ sampling (black points) against that of the IO OV model with a payoff structure that rewards only the top three ranks (grey points).
+The first row of Figure 4 shows Bayesian pairwise tests (threshold BF10 > 3, moderate evidence for different means) from the studies without any first phase, comparing participants’ sampling (black points) against that of the objective values version of the Ideal Observer with a payoff structure that rewards only the top three ranks (grey points).
 We found nearly identical undersampling bias in the baseline (Cohen’s d = -2.01), squares (Cohen’s d = -171), timing (Cohen’s d = -1.74) and payoff (Cohen’s d = -1.96) conditions.
 All four of these conditions used a comparable payoff scheme where participants were instructed to try to choose one of the top-three ranked options in each sequence.